willendeavor/fusion-systems/README.md

-## Fusion Systems
+# Fusion Systems

-A refactoring of the MAGMA package written by Chris Parker and Jason Semeraro, with the aim of making the code more readable and with relatively in-depth documentation and usage.
+A modest refactoring of the MAGMA package written by Chris Parker and Jason Semeraro and detailed in the paper "Algorithms for fusion systems with applications to $p$-groups of small order", with the aim of making the code more readable and with relatively in-depth documentation and usage.
+I have no plans currently to extend or seriously modify the functionality and with some perhaps small exceptions there shouldn't be any compatibility issues between this package and https://github.com/chris1961parker/Fusion-Systems
+This is mostly a project to bring myself up to speed with Git and writing documentation etc.

-### Installation and execution
+## Installation and execution

 Run `load "fusion-systems.m"` from the root directory

-### Usage and an example (v.1.0.0)
+## Usage and an example (v.1.0.0)

 The main functionality of this package is to create fusion systems, to this end a `FusionSystem` type is defined and various attributes along with it.
 By Alperin's fusion theorem a fusion system is determined by its essential subgroups and their automorphism groups along with the automorphism group of the underlying $p$-group, indeed this is how the fusion systems are created.
-#### The `FusionSystem` type
+### The `FusionSystem` type
 To demonstrate the `FusionSystem` type we can look at the easiest fusion systems to create, group fusion systems.
 The following code creates the group fusion system of $`\mathcal{F}_S(G) = \mathcal{F}_{3^{1+2}_+}(\mathrm{SL}(3,3))`$ (i.e. $p = 3$) and saves it as `F`.
 ```
 F := GroupFusionSystem(SL(3,3),3);